positlabs/spark-lut-patch/README.md

 ## Included LUTs

 All of Photoshop's built-in 3dl files, converted to pngs.
+Also some free LUTs from [lutify.me](https://lutify.me)

 |               |               |               |
 | ------------- | ------------- | ------------- |